everettjf/MCPXcode/README.md

 # MCPXcode

+*!!!
+This Project is in Active Development, So May Have Unexpected Issues*

 ## Introduction

 MCPXcode is an open-source implementation of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) for Xcode.
 It enables seamless integration between Xcode and AI assistants by providing a structured protocol for context exchange and tool execution within the Xcode environment.